karienad/dental-insurance-ai-agent/README.md

 Best Practices 🔒

-1. Never commit your `.env` file to version control
+a.
+Never commit your `.env` file to version control
-2. Add `.env` to your `.gitignore`
+b.
+Add `.env` to your `.gitignore`
-3. Keep a clean example file (`.env.example`) for reference
+c.
+Keep a clean example file (`.env.example`) for reference
-4. Regularly rotate your API keys
+d.
+Regularly rotate your API keys
-5. Use different keys for development and production
+e.
+Use different keys for development and production

 ## Features & Benefits